samDeopa/MountBlue_LifeSkills/Grit and Growth Mindset.md

 **1. Grit**

-_Summary_: Angela Duckworth emphasizes that grit—a blend of passion and sustained persistence—is crucial for achieving long-term goals.
+Angela Duckworth emphasizes that grit—a blend of passion and sustained persistence—is crucial for achieving long-term goals.
 She argues that this quality often outweighs talent in determining success.

 **2. Introduction to Growth Mindset**

-_Summary_: The video explains that a growth mindset involves believing that abilities and intelligence can be developed through dedication and hard work.
+The video explains that a growth mindset involves believing that abilities and intelligence can be developed through dedication and hard work.
 This perspective fosters a love for learning and resilience, which are essential for great accomplishments.

 **3. Understanding Internal Locus of Control**

-_Definition_: An internal locus of control is the belief that one has control over their life's outcomes through their own efforts and decisions.
+An internal locus of control is the belief that one has control over their life's outcomes through their own efforts and decisions.

 _Key Point_: The video emphasizes that cultivating an internal locus of control enhances motivation and accountability, leading to greater personal and professional success.